Postcards from FISM

 When I received The Balloon Busker’s Ultimate Guide to Making Money, I thought, “I’m not a busker.
 I’ve never made a single balloon animal!”
 I’m delighted to report that Jay Collen’s book, just 55 pages, is a modern handbook packed with wisdom

-Outside in the blazing sun, making small talk in a foreign language while executing sleight-of-hand with your adrenaline is racing, fighting for first place at a first ever competition.
+Outside in the blazing sun, making small talk in a foreign language while executing sleight-of-hand with your adrenaline racing, as you fight for first place at a first ever competition.
+Welcome to street magic in Torino.

 Kyle Purnell’s brain works differently from a normal human’s.
 I’m regularly astonished by his ability to fold, distort, and reorient props in magical ways